sarfraznawaz2005/ai-team/readme.md

 Execution Type can be `SequentialExecution` or `ParallelExecution`

-- `SequentialExecution`: In this mode, all members are run sequentially in the order passed to `addMembers` method.
+- [SequentialExecution](https://github.com/sarfraznawaz2005/ai-team/blob/main/src/Executions/SequentialExecution.php): In this mode, all members are run sequentially in the order passed to `addMembers` method.
     In this mode, each members passes his result to next member as context and so on.

-- `ParallelExecution`: In this mode, all members perform thier tasks independently without passing any information to next member.
+- [ParallelExecution](https://github.com/sarfraznawaz2005/ai-team/blob/main/src/Executions/ParallelExecution.php): In this mode, all members perform thier tasks independently without passing any information to next member.
 They just perform their assigned tasks and return the results individually.

-To add your own execution types, implement `ExecutionInterface` interface.
+To add your own execution types, implement [ExecutionInterface](https://github.com/sarfraznawaz2005/ai-team/blob/main/src/Contracts/ExecutionInterface.php) interface.

 **Getting Final Results**